Burstsam/nkk/README.md

 # teapod

-A unoffical App for Anime-on-Demand.
+A unofficial App for Anime-on-Demand.

 ## Features
 * acces all media in the library